-Tolerance below/above
+Storey Tolerance below/above

-Nodes are associated with the storey it they lie within these tolerances of the elevation.
+Nodes are associated with the storey if they lie within these tolerances of the elevation.
 The different tolerance above and below are to allow for situations where there may be a step in the floor levels but these are to be considered as a single storey at the specified elevation.
+If the tolerance is set to "auto" then the nodes are associated with the nearest storey.